SeLite/SeLite.github.io/Preview.md

 The content renders in a standard Firefox window.
 The user can bookmark it, or pass the URL to it.
 It uses [data: URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/data_URIs), hence it works without a need to pass any files. (data: URI can also contain images, stylesheets and Javascripts).
 This works for XML, too.

 # Connection to Selenium IDE
 Preview is "live" and connected to Selenium IDE, but only in the window that was opened from Selenium IDE by `getEval | editor.openPreview( templateURL, data, config )`.
-Invoke Selenese functions through `selenium.callFromAsync(...)` from the presented content.
+From the content in Preview invoke Selenese functions through `selenium.callFromAsync(...)`.

 The user may not be able to navigate backwards & forwards in Preview.
 Otherwise links in Preview could be in conflict with Selenese state (call stack, stored variables) once the user executes any further Selenese commands.
 <!-- TODO try open in FF sidebar.